eraoul/hamr2018/README.md

 ![picture](./data_example.png)

-With the idea of making it as simple as possible, we transposed all the songs to the key of C major or A minor.
+In order to represent tonal qualities and hierarchical music structures we firstly transposed all the songs to the key of C major or A minor, accordingly.
-In this way the network doesn't have to learn complex tonal structures that would most probably need much more data.

 ## The results
 TODO